 By Lesley Wroughton and Tiago Pariz

-The decision to back Okonjo-Iweala does not mean that all developing countries will support her in the final decision on Monday when the World Bank board meets to find consensus on a successor to Robert Zoellick, who is departing in June.
+However, Ocampo's decision to leave the race does not mean all developing countries will support Okonjo-Iweala in a straw poll on Monday when the World Bank board tries to find consensus on a successor to Robert Zoellick, who is departing in June.

 Indeed, the promise of a united front from emerging markets evaporated on Friday when Russia said it would support Kim, becoming the first major emerging economy to do so.

 "Taking into account Mr. Kim's considerable professional qualities as well as his experience and knowledge, the Russian Federation will support the candidacy of Jim Yong Kim during the voting by the bank's board of directors," the Russian Finance Ministry said in a statement.